Cats are naturally inquisitive, and that is not always a safe trait. Hence the saying “Curiosity killed the cat!”

 Because it is a tropical plant, it is mostly found as a houseplant; however, it has naturalized in some of the warmer areas of the United States.
 It pays to be vigilant and check your surroundings if you live in a semi-tropical area such as Hawaii or Florida.

-Common Names: Easter Lily, Lily
+Common Names: Easter Lily, Oriental lily plant

 The precise toxic principles of members of the lily family are unknown; however, ingestion of lilies causes kidney failure in cats.
 Symptoms include excessive thirst and frequent urination, cloudy and/or bloody urine.